 2. Creating advertising on the net.
 The benefits, of course, are that one gets to measure the results and get genuine leads.
-Facebook, Instagram, LinkedIn, social media and platforms like Google Adwords, provide for excellent campaigns which are fairly well targeted.
+Facebook, Instagram, LinkedIn, social media and platforms like Google Adwords, provide excellent campaigns which are fairly well-targeted.

-5. Retraining all real estate sales staff to be Digi-savy is very important.
+5. Retraining all real estate sales staff to be Digi-savvy is very important.
 All sales tools should be easily available to them.

 6. This would entail, apps, which cover channel partner platforms, Inventory control, Virtual plus augmented reality devices, and practical communication /promotion to qualified databases for engagement and generation of leads.

-7. In all the digital transformational activities, one should never underestimate the power of actual physical customer experience either on-site or at the sales centers of the real estate projects.
+7. In all digital transformational activities, one should never underestimate the power of actual physical customer experience either on-site or at the sales centres of real estate projects.

 Ours is a country of intellectuals and professionals.
-Therefore, I for one, have no doubt that once again we will take the lead in formulating newer and more scientific strategies.
+Therefore, I for one, do not doubt that once again we will take the lead in formulating newer and more scientific strategies.